credativ/plutono/docs/sources/datasources/graphite.md

 ### Server access mode (default)

-All requests will be made from the browser to Grafana backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
-The URL needs to be accessible from the Grafana backend/server if you select this access mode.
+All requests will be made from the browser to Plutono backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
+The URL needs to be accessible from the Plutono backend/server if you select this access mode.

 ### Browser access mode